kopanicakova/kopanicakova.github.io/_publications/APTS_weights.md

 permalink: /publication/APTS_weights
 ---

-## <span style="color:rgb(199, 21, 133)"> DeepONet Based Preconditioning Strategies for Solving Parametric Linear Systems of Equations. </span>
+## <span style="color:rgb(199, 21, 133)"> Parallel Trust-Region Approaches in Neural Network Training: Beyond Traditional Methods. </span>
-<div style="text-align: justify">A class of multi-level algorithms for unconstrained nonlinear optimization is presented
-which does not require the evaluation of the objective function.
-The class contains the momentum-less AdaGrad method as a particular (single-level) instance.
-The choice of avoiding the evaluation of the objective function is intended to make the algorithms of the class less sensitive to noise, while the multi-level feature aims at reducing their computational cost.
-The evaluation complexity of these algorithms is analyzed and their behaviour in the presence of noise is then illustrated in the context of training deep neural networks for supervised learning applications.
+<div style="text-align: justify">We propose to train neural networks (NNs) using a novel variant of the “Additively
+Preconditioned Trust-region Strategy” (APTS).
+The proposed method is based on a parallelizable additive domain decomposition approach applied to the neural network’s parameters.
+Built upon the TR framework, the APTS method ensures global convergence towards a minimizer.
+Moreover, it eliminates the need for computationally expensive hyper-parameter tuning, as the TR algorithm automatically determines the step size in each iteration.
+We demonstrate the capabilities, strengths, and limitations of the proposed APTS training method by performing a series of numerical experiments.
+The presented numerical study includes a comparison with widely used training methods such as SGD, Adam, LBFGS, and the standard TR method.
 </div><br />

-**Citation:** S. Gratton, A. Kopaničáková, and Ph.
-L. Toint.
-Multilevel Objective-Function-Free Optimization with an Application to Neural Networks Training. arXiv:2302.07049, 2023.  <br />
+**Citation:** K. Trotti, S. Cruz, A. Kopaničáková, and R. Krause.
+Parallel Trust-Region Approaches in Neural Network Training: Beyond Traditional Methods. arXiv:2302.07049, 2023.  <br />
-**Download:** <a href="https://arxiv.org/pdf/2302.07049.pdf" style="color:rgb(199, 21, 133,0.75);">Preprint.</a> <br />
+**Download:** <a href="https://arxiv.org/pdf/2312.13677.pdf" style="color:rgb(199, 21, 133,0.75);">Preprint.</a> <br />